Silicon Beach Bomo Orientation Guide | Introduction To The Bay Area Conurbation | Return to Home Page

 By air, there are flights to British and overseas destinations from Hurn, 3.5 miles NE of town, on the Christchurch boundary.
 This is now officially Bournemouth International Airport, a somewhat grandiose name initially, which it has grown into since the original prefab huts were replaced by modern terminal buildings.

 British Airways began here as Imperial Airways (later BOAC), switching from flying boats postwar to land-based aircraft out of Hurn, which had been an RAF Battle-of-Britain fighter base.
-Bournemouth International Airport actually has a longer runway than Southampton Airport, 22 miles away.
+Bournemouth International Airport actually has a longer runway than Southampton Airport, 22 miles away, and Ryanair flies to Mediterranean and other EU destinations from here.
 Unfortunately, unlike Soton AP [40 minutes by rail from Bmth], it is nowhere near a rail station, is often beset by traffic tailbacks on the narrow access roads, and the pickup/dropoff charge is a regular irritation to users (even taxis have to pay it).
 There is however now an airport bus service from the town centre daytimes.

 By car: The main road access from London is via the A338, which connects to the A31, the M27 and the M3 (a 3 hr journey outside of rush hour).
 You’re there when you seen the new overhead electronic sign up saying Welcome To Bournemouth [which somehow cost over £75K].
 If it’s not working [photo here], you’ll know you’ve arrived at the municipal limits when the smell, known as the Bournemouth Pong or Wessex Way Whiff, from the adjacent Wessex Water sewage farm hits you as you drive past.